 How to run Richard Burns Rally on Mac with force feedback (CrossOver + Torqer)

 Richard Burns Rally is a 2004 rally simulator that many still consider the most realistic rally physics on any platform.
 It’s demanding, technical, and completely unforgiving… which makes the feel of the wheel through a stage corner one of the most satisfying things in sim racing.
-With CrossOver and Torqer, you can now run RBR on your Mac with full force feedback.
+It’s also a game where playing without FFB would make absolutely no sense!

 What you’ll need